mofigueroaca/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 The preprocessing of the data is very simple:
--First the variable "interval"" is transformed to a factor.
-This gives a variable with 288 levels.
+-First the variable "interval" is transformed to a factor.
+This gives a factor variable with 288 levels.